bshetti/portworx-blog/db_cost_aws-bs.md

 In this setup, each Portworx node in the EKS cluster was configured with a single EBS volumes using [automated volume templates](https://docs.portworx.com/cloud-references/auto-disk-provisioning/aws/#1-using-a-template-specification).
 Portworx then pools these together to allow applications on the K8S cluster to create virtual thin-provisioned, highly available Persistent Volumes (PVs) which support the Postgres deployment.

 3. **AWS EKS** - Elastic Kubernetes Service - Two exactly similar clusters were configured with the following config using EKS CTL

 ```
 eksctl create cluster --name acme-portworx --region us-east-1 --node-type t3.large --nodes 3
 ```

 4. **postgres-operator** - There are several Postgres Operators available.
 I used the [zalando/postgres-operator](https://github.com/zalando/postgres-operator).
-This enabled deployment of postgres on to the Portworx volumes.
+This enabled deployment of Postgres on to the Portworx volumes.
+Postgres was configured to have a single writer and two read replicas (Just like RDS) across 3 availability zones (one on each EKS node in AZ a,b,c)

 5. **AWS RDS** - was configured for Postgres with a MultiAz configuration with 200G capacity. (same as Portworx)